 We identified that out of all the notifications sent to All Users and that were successfully accepted by GCM but were not actually delivered to users, the break-up was as below:

-Bottomline: Though we were not able to establish direct causality, we can see high correlation here.
-As duration of inactivity increases, reachability decreases i.e. GCM might not be able to reach and deliver notifications to these users.
+Bottom line: Though we were not able to establish direct causality, we can see a high correlation here.
+As the duration of inactivity increases, reachability decreases i.e. GCM might not be able to reach and deliver notifications to these users.

-We also had a hypothesis that some of the device models , most of the times do not receive notifications sent by our clients.
-This hypothesis stemmed from our past experience of debugging device specific issues for our clients.
+We also had a hypothesis that some of the device models, most of the time do not receive notifications sent by our clients.
+This hypothesis stemmed from our past experience of debugging device-specific issues for our clients.
 (Note here the dedication of our customer support to understand client issues).
-We ran the numbers across multiple campaigns for few clients and the result was certainly worth the dig.
+We ran the numbers across multiple campaigns for a few clients and the result was certainly worth the dig.

-Another device series are Lenovo A6020 and Lenovo A6000 where the failure rates were also dismally high around 98%-99%.
+Other device series is Lenovo A6020 and Lenovo A6000 where the failure rates were also dismally high around 98%-99%.
 Micromax also exhibited high failure rates around 90-95% for its canvas series.

-All these devices have substantial share (particulars vary as per genre and demographics of client apps) of installed customer base and hence lowering down the delivery rate as a whole.
+All these devices have a substantial share (particulars vary as per genre and demographics of client apps) of the installed customer base and hence lowering the delivery rate as a whole.

 If you have also observed any such reasons, do let us know.

 Note: The analysis below covers the Android platform.
-Once we hand-over our notifications to GCM Server and they successfully accept the message for a particular user, our servers don’t have visibility on the reasons why it was not delivered.
+Once we hand over our notifications to GCM Server and they successfully accept the message for a particular user, our servers don’t have visibility on the reasons why it was not delivered.
 The next hop is a black box for all the developers.
-Hence the reasons below are just hypotheses which we cannot validate in absence of data.
+Hence the reasons below are just hypotheses that we cannot validate in absence of data.

-Why users received a simple text Push instead of Rich Push notification?
+Why users received a simple text Push instead of a Rich Push notification?

-As per above stated scenarios, whenever the image download fails, the user will see a "text only" notification.
+As per the above-stated scenarios, whenever the image download fails, the user will see a "text only" notification.